SU-SWS/stanford_capx/docs/README.md

 2. Click **Create new importer**
 3. In the **Importer name** field, enter a unique name for the Importer
 4. In the **Mapping** field, select the mapping from the dropdown that you would like to import this profile data
+5. Configure the **Sync Options** as desired
+6. Configure **Add Groups** as desired.
+The **Organizations** field, will autocomplete as you begin typing the name of the organization you wish to import, whereas you will need to enter the full workgroup name by hand
+7. Configure  **Add Individuals* as desried.
+You may enter the SUNet IDs for the profiles you wish to import.
+Multiple SUNet IDs may be entered by separating them with a comma

 ####Edit existing importer